 Note: The Oregon Liquor Control Commission requires water source documentation as part of some new license applications.

-Additionally, California is preparing to enter a new era of medical marijuana regulation with the passage of the 3-part Medical Marijuana Regulation Safety Act (including Assembly Bill 243, Assembly Bill 266 and Senate Bill 643).
-When combined, these laws are the largest overhaul in California’s 20-year medical marijuana history.
-AB 243 focuses on combating environmental degradation commonly found at many of the state’s estimated 50,000 grow sites.
-California voters will decide on further legalization this fall with the Adult Use of Marijuana Act on the November ballot.
+Additionally, California entered a new era of medical marijuana regulation with the passage of the 3-part Medical Marijuana Regulation Safety Act (including Assembly Bill 243, Assembly Bill 266 and Senate Bill 643).
+When combined, these laws represented the largest overhaul in California’s 20-year medical marijuana history.
+AB 243 focused on combating environmental degradation commonly found at many of the state’s estimated 50,000 grow sites.

 Considerations for Prospective Cultivators